Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: AI-Oriented Trustworthiness

+\paragraph{Scope.} Fairness addresses whether systems behave equitably across demographics, cultures, and languages~\cite{gabriel-etal-2024-ai,lissak-etal-2024-colorful}.
+In mental health, expressions of distress vary by culture, identity, dialect, and accessibility, so subgroup performance gaps can translate directly into uneven risk detection and uneven support quality.

-\paragraph{Methods and Evaluation.} Explainability can be achieved by expert-alignment, RAG, tailored memory~\cite{bi-etal-2025-magi,zhang-etal-2025-explainable,wang-etal-2025-annaagent,gollapalli-etal-2023-identifying}, and commonly evaluated through system-level analyses such as rationale inspection or alignment between explanations and responses~\cite{zhai-etal-2025-mentalglm}.
-Fairness is assessed by comparing system behavior and outcomes across groups~\cite{gabriel-etal-2024-ai,qi-etal-2025-kokorochat}, stress-testing for distributional shift, and auditing biases in data, retrieval, or generation pipelines.
+\paragraph{Methods and Evaluation.} Fairness is assessed by comparing system behavior and outcomes across groups, stress-testing for distributional shift, and auditing biases in data, retrieval, generation, and evaluation pipelines~\cite{gabriel-etal-2024-ai,qi-etal-2025-kokorochat}.
+Mental-health-specific fairness evaluations should additionally consider matched-risk: (i) differential crisis-detection sensitivity across subgroups; (ii) variance in empathy and refusal behavior across demographic prompts; (iii) bias in LLM-as-judges that may systematically score certain dialects or affective styles as less coherent.